-The remainder of this paper is organized as follows: Section 2 discusses the contention-free performance model with the LoGPC extension for pipelined DMA.
+The remainder of this paper is organized as follows.
+The LoGPC extension for pipelined DMA is discussed in Section 2.
 Section 3 describes the network contention model used in LoGPC.
-Section 4 discusses how the model may change assuming different message receptions, different NI architecture and network models, and different implementations of messaging.
-In Section 5, we discuss the experimental results, comparing the LoGPC predictions with measured application performance on the MIT Alewife multiprocessor.
-Section 6 discusses related work, and Section 7 concludes the paper.
+In Section 4, we discuss the experimental results, comparing the LoGPC predictions with measured application performance on the MIT-Alewife multiprocessor.
+Section 5 discusses related work and Section 6 concludes the paper.